 Did you know that several pounds of skin cells, dirt, and other contaminants can accumulate in your carpet in just one year?
 This can be a big problem for everyone, especially those with allergies.
 As we’ve discussed in previous blogs, dust mites thrive in environments with an excess of dust particles.
 Without the proper cleaning precautions, your carpet can become the perfect breeding ground and home for dust mites.
 That is why for this month's blog, we will be discussing proper care for your carpet to avoid dust allergies.

-Before we dive into proper care for your carpet, let’s review what a dust allergy is.
+Before we dive into proper care for your carpet, let's review what a dust allergy is.
 Almost all dust allergies are caused by the micro particles contained in dust.
 These particles include mold, pet hair, dirt, pollen, and dust mites and their waste.
 When exposed, even the toughest person can experience sneezing, coughing, and a runny nose.
 In extreme cases, dust allergies can lead to even greater health risks such as chest pain and shortness of breath.
 Those with asthma are at an even greater risk, potentially having asthma attacks due to dust allergies.
-That is why it is extremely important for everyone to make sure their homes are as dust free as possible!
+That is why it is extremely important for everyone to make sure that their homes are as dust free as possible!
 Take the first step to accomplishing this by keeping your carpet clean and maintained.

 Carpet Cleaning Techniques